Transparency Disclosure โ€” We may receive a referral fee for products purchased through the links on our siteโ€ฆRead More.

 How Many Hours of Sleep Do Teens Need?

 Just like adults, teenagers need a certain amount of sleep per night.
-In general, experts recommend that teenagers get somewhere between eight and 10 hours1 of sleep per night to function well physically and mentally.
-Not getting sufficient sleep is associated with mood disorders, behavioral issues, and health problems.1
+In general, experts recommend that teenagers get somewhere between 8 and 10 hours of sleep per night to function well physically and mentally.1

 Teens and Sleep

-During puberty, adolescents experience a two-hour shift in their biological clock4 that makes them feel sleepy later in the evening, specifically around 10:00 or 11:00 p.m.
-By wanting to stay up later, this also means teens can be inclined to sleep in later to get enough rest.
+During puberty, adolescents experience a two-hour shift in their biological clock that makes them feel sleepy later in the evening, specifically around 10:00 or 11:00 p.m.4 By wanting to stay up later, this also means teens can be inclined to sleep in later to get enough rest.

 Explore: Beds for Teenagers